Learn & DO

 Take a nature adventure

-Keep an eye out for summer activities like pond dipping, bug safaris, or guided nature walks.
+Keep an eye out for activities like pond dipping, bug safaris, or guided nature walks.
 Singleton Environment Centre have a regular calendar of nature events.

 • Fox on rural steam railway tracks Tenterden